RapidStrike/fa-filter/README.md

 - A quick link to the settings in the top bar (added as part of the site settings)

 ## Changelog
+<b>1.5.2</b> (2016-11-27)<br>
+- Updated beta layout compatibility.
+Can someone explain why they changed some, but not all, of their element classes to have underscores?
+Because that's terrible.

 <b>1.5.1</b> (2016-10-15)<br>
 - Updated beta layout compatibility.
 - Cleaned up code a little bit.